vora/chocolatechipjs-pub/README.md

 ##A JavaScript Library for Mobile Web App Development

+#Attention!
+##We have consolidated ChocolateChip-UI and all other projects related to it under an new Github repository [chocolatechipui](https://github.com/chocolatechipui).
+All future work will be done under that account.
+Please update your forks or clones to point to that repository.

 The purpose of ChocolateChipJS is to use with ChocolateChip-UI.
 Of course, since it is so small and fast, you could use it as the basis for a simple mobile app, as you would with Zeptojs, etc. Please visit [ChocolateChip-UI's Website](http://chocolatechip-ui.com) for documentation on ChocolateChipJS.
 You can optionally build the ChocolateChip-UI framework with support for ChocolateChipJS.
 Please read the build instructions for [ChocolateChip-UI to learn more](http://chocolatechip-ui.com/documentation).

 ##Building